This Lipstick Leads A Double Life & We Didn't Even Know It

 WHAT KIND OF SORCERY??
 I'M SHOOK pic.twitter.com/8P6ttdBwKi— a spooky bitch (@thedailyfem) October 23, 2016

-Achelle Richards, creative director of E.L.F. cosmetics, says that the hidden sample is there to help you choose a hue when you get to the store: "We know the best way to color match is to see the actual product," she says.
-"So we designed our moisturizing lipsticks to hold the lipstick formula in the base of the componentry.
-This feature makes it easier to color match, and we love that it’s been a surprise and delight for many of our fans."
+Achelle Richards, creative director of E.L.F. cosmetics, says that the hidden sample is there to help you choose a hue when you get to the store: "We know the best way to colour match is to see the actual product," she says.
+"So we designed our moisturising lipsticks to hold the lipstick formula in the base of the componentry.
+This feature makes it easier to colour match, and we love that it’s been a surprise and delight for many of our fans."

 So there you have it: It's not a balm, but something better, especially when you've hit the bottom of your bullet.
 Consider the surprise a bonus lippie — like the extra french fries at the bottom of your takeout bag.